Project Status

 Steps Toward a Solution

 Our technical experts worked with the local community to identify the most effective solution to their water crisis.
-Together, they decided to construct a sand dam and dug well.
+Together, they decided to construct a sand dam and a protected dug well.

 Sand Dam